makgyver/fluke/README.md

 - `validation`: the percentage of the training dataset used for validation
 - `sampling`: percentage of the dataset considered for training.
   If `1.0`, the whole dataset is used for training.
+- `checkpoint`: the checkpoint configuration.
+It must be a dictionary with the following fields:
+    - `save`: if `true`, the model and the client optimizer are saved after each round
+    - `path`: the path where the checkpoint is saved
+    - `load`: if `true`, the checkpoint is loaded from the `path` before starting the training
 - `logger`: the logger used for logging the results.
 It must be one of the following:
     - `local`: the results are logged locally
     - `wandb`: the results are logged on wandb